speudusa/intro-to-programming-csharp-wiki/Course-Overview-and-Structure.md

 * Prep work
   * Tasks student do **during assigned reading time**
+  * Inlcudes:
+    * Reading chapters
-  * Reading chapters and concept checks
+    * Completing concept checks
+    * Working on/completing exercises

 * Primary Instruction
   * Led by the instructor
   * Includes lecture and live coding examples
-* Exercises
-  * Students work independently or in small groups
-  * Class discussion and review of exercises as needed
+  * Recap prep work as needed

 * Studio
   * Students separate into assigned groups
   * Group work with TF check-ins
   * Designed to be **safe practice time** for students with TF support
   * Class discussion and review as needed

-* Programming Assignments
+* Graded Programming Assignments (Graded Assignments)
   * Completed independently
   * Graded assignments for which students are given multiple weeks to complete
   * Typically worked on outside of class, unless provided "open working time" by TF